sw180283/comp120-evaluation/README.md

 The additional information on referencing and how python uses classes was helpful in using them in my coding task.
 The use of access control was also useful in understand when and where a class can be referenced.
 For my coding taskings, I should practise this method of using classes.

+For me, this could be implemented in my tinkering projects, and would later improve my coding comprehension.
+For the future, I should make sure to always use classes to create sophistication.

 ##Week 8

 We learned about memory allocation, usage and how to rewrite or expand memory space.
 We also looked at the use of lists and tuples, however it seemed confusing how pythons approach was different to other coding languages.
 The use of dictionaries was a useful method to consider when thinking about databases and creating referencing.